-In Nevada, your health care directive may include one or two documents, depending on your wishes.
+In Nevada, your health care directives may include one or two documents, depending on your wishes.

 After you create your documents, you must sign them and have them either notarized or witnessed, according to the following rules.

-Declaration: Your declaration must be signed by two witnesses.
+Living Will: Your living will must be signed by two witnesses.
 Although the law does not restrict who can serve as a witness, we suggest that your witnesses be at least 18 years old and that your attorney-in-fact for health care decisions not act as a witness.

 Durable Power of Attorney for Health Care: If you grant your agent power to direct your burial or cremation, your document must be notarized.
 If you do not grant this power, you may choose to have your document signed by two witnesses or notarized.
 If you choose to have the document witnessed, neither of your witnesses may be: